 Daniel has been a curator at Elastic Arts in Chicago since 2013, has severed as part-time faculty at the School of the Art Institute of Chicago, and is currently an PhD candidate at the University of Chicago.

 Daniel can be reached by email at cityofthepresent (at) gmail (dot) com

 Notable recent performances.

-3.7.17 The Museum of Contemporary Art Chicago, The Work of Light, with live visuals by Jon Cates, & accompaniment by Ryan Packard & Seth Parker-Woods.
+3.7.17 The Museum of Contemporary Art Chicago, multichannel performance of The Work of Light, with live visuals by Jon Cates, & accompaniment by Ryan Packard & Seth Parker-Woods.
 Part of the Merce Cunningham retrospective, "Common Time."